 top of page

 The Securities & Exchange Commission ("SEC"), under Rule 17a-14 of the Securities Exchange Act of 1934 and Rule 204-5 under the Investment Advisers Act of 1940, require Investment Advisors registered under section 203 of the Advisers Act to deliver to retail investors a relationship summary disclosing information about the firm.
 The goal is to provide retail investors with a plain-English understanding of what it may be like to work with a financial services firm so as to reduce confusion in the marketplace for brokerage firms and registered investment advisors.
 In complying with this demand, we have prepared the below Form CRS according to the requirements outlined by the SEC.
-This 4 page document may also be downloaded or viewed in Adobe Acrobat by clicking the .pdf link (below right).
+This 4 page document may also be downloaded or viewed in Adobe Acrobat by clicking the .pdf link below.
+In addition, below you will find links to our most recent ADV Part 2A filing as well as our Privacy Policy.

 Should you have any questions, please do not hesitate to contact our office and speak with any of our advisors.
 We look forward to the opportunity to answer any questions that you may have.